spdx/license-list-XML/DOCS/xml-fields.md

 * `name`: specifies a unique name for this matching element
 * `match`: specifies a [POSIX extended regular expression (ERE)](http://pubs.opengroup.org/onlinepubs/9699919799/) for what text will match

-Note that an example of actually-matching text should be included between the `<alt>` and `</alt>` tags, as the specified example is what will be rendered on the SPDX License List website page.
+Note that an example of actually-matching text should be included between the `<alt>` and `</alt>` tags, as the specified example is what will be rendered on the SPDX License List website page and in license text files provided by SPDX.
+To the extent a license has a "canonical" or "most commonly used" standard language, use that in the match between the `alt` tags.

 Learning regular expressions is outside the scope of this document.
 However, here are a few of the most common patterns, taken from [BSD-3-Clause](https://github.com/spdx/license-list-XML/blob/main/src/BSD-3-Clause.xml) which is a good example of using several `<alt>` tags effectively:
 * `<alt match="are|is" name="tobe">are</alt>`: Matches if the text is either the word "are" or the word "is"